Coldcard/firmware/docs/limitations.md

 - can share up to 8000 bytes of PSBT or signed transaction data.
 - NFC-V (ISO-15693) radio is common on mobile phones but rare on desktops

+# Fast Wipe (Mk4)

+- each use of "fast wipe" feature consumes a MCU key slot, of which there are 256.